Gabriel-RQ/pyinterfacer/README.md

 Where:

 - `interface` is the name of the interface;
 - `background` is an optional attribute that can be either a string representing a color or a path to an image.
 If it's an image, it gets resized to the display size.
-Defaults to black;
+Defaults to transparent;
-- `display` is the interfac's display type.
+- `display` is the interface's display type.
 Either 'grid' or 'default';
 - `styles` is a list of style classes, where the attributes can be any accepted by the components.
 Defined as below:

 ```yaml